What is the Medicare Levy Surcharge (MLS)?

 What other fees and surcharges can impact me?

-Lifetime Health Cover Loading (LHC) is basically a incentive set by the government, to encourage young people to take out hospital cover and reduce strain on the public system.
-It works like this: if you don’t take out hospital cover before the 1st of July, after our 31st birthday, you’ll pay a 2% LHC Loading fee when you eventually do take out a policy.
+Lifetime Health Cover Loading (LHC) is basically an incentive set by the government, to encourage young people to take out hospital cover and reduce strain on the public system.
+It works like this: if you don’t take out hospital cover before the 1st of July, after your 31st birthday, you’ll pay a 2% LHC loading fee when you eventually do take out a policy.
 That loading goes up 2% every year you go without hospital cover (up to a maximum of 70%).
-LHC is removed after 10 years of continuous hospital cover.
+The LHC loading is removed after 10 years of continuous hospital cover.

 LHC won’t impact your obligations under the MLS, since eligible hospital cover exempts you from the MLS.
 But it’s something to keep in mind if you’re young and weighing up the benefits of hospital cover.
-Basically, the longer you wait, the more you’ll pay in the long run.
+Basically, the longer you wait, the more you’ll potentially have to pay in the long run when you take out hospital cover.

 At Frank, all our hospital covers match the appropriate level of cover required for MLS purposes.